datanav/docs/technical/woocommerce-salesforce.rst

 WooCommerce to Salesforce Dataflow
 ==================================

-Generated: 2024-10-09 00:07:42
+Generated: 2024-10-09 00:22:18

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WooCommerce to Salesforce.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Woocommerce Product to Salesforce Product2
+WooCommerce Product to Salesforce Product2
 ------------------------------------------
-Every Woocommerce Product will be synchronized with a Salesforce Product2.
+Every WooCommerce Product will be synchronized with a Salesforce Product2.

-Once a link between a Woocommerce Product and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Salesforce Product2:
+The following properties are synchronized between a WooCommerce Product and a Salesforce Product2:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
      - Salesforce Product2 Property
      - Salesforce Data Type
    * - name